Cardamom (Elettaria cardamomum), Ginger (Zingiber officinale), Clove (Eugenia caryophyllata), Black Pepper (Piper nigrum)

 Children?
 Clove poses a skin irritation risk; avoid using on children under 2 years of age.

-Pregnancy/Lactation?
+Pregnancy/Breastfeeding?
 Suitable.
 Clove may inhibit blood clotting - use with discretion.

 Application Suggestions (See Essential Oil Usage for more information and a dilution chart.)

-The quality of the oils used in Chai Spice are suitable for internal use within safe parameters, if such use is deemed appropriate.
+Chai Spice is suitable for internal use within safe parameters, if such use is deemed appropriate.
 We feel that internal use is rarely *needed* and should only be used with respect for how concentrated the oils are.
 HEO does not advocate internal use of essential oils without appropriate knowledge and understanding of how to administer, for what purpose, how much, which essential oils, safety concerns and so on.
 In our experience, essential oils are generally more effective used topically with proper dilution or inhaled.
 Kurt Schnaubelt Ph.D. notes that "French aromatherapy literature contains many references to using oils orally."
 He goes on to note that "generally 1 drop is always enough when ingesting essential oils."
 A potential toxicity hazard could occur when untrained people use essential oils orally and ingest too much.
 Keep in mind that while medical doctors or health care practitioners may prescribe essential oils for internal use, they are trained and experienced in the safe application of essential oils.
 It is not a matter of using "French" or "British" methods, it's a matter of experience and appropriate application.
 See safety information below.

 Click here for more information about internal usage.